-- The DR Congo should ratify the Convention on Cluster Munitions (CCM) as a matter of priority.
+- The Democratic Republic of Congo (DRC) should ratify the Convention on Cluster Munitions (CCM) as a matter of priority.

 - Mine action data should be recorded and reported according to International Mine Action Standards (IMAS) land release terminology.

 - The national mine action authority, the Centre Congolais de Lutte Antimines (CCLAM), should enhance collaboration with, and support for the work of, international mine action organisations.

 Click here to download the full "Clearing Cluster Munition Remnants 2019" report for Democratic Republic of Congo.